LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.71.3-20.7-fb-Issue40795.0
+*Released*: TBD July 2020
+* Issue 40795: Query metadata editor should allow editing type of field in built in table

 ### version 0.71.2
 *Released*: 30 June 2020
 * Update EntityInsertPanel to only show import tab